 The seconds value is the number of clock seconds in the future when the signal should be generated.
-There is only one of the alarm clocks per process.
-If, when we call alarm, there is a previously registered alarm clock for the process that has not yet expired, the number of seconds left for that alarm clock to return as the value of this function.
+There is only clock for the process that has not yet expired, the number of seconds left for that alarm clock to return as the value of this function.
 That previously registered alarm clock is replaced by the new value.

-If there is a previously registered alarm clock for the process that has not yet expired and if the seconds value is 0, the previous alarm clock is cancelled.
+If there is a previously registered alarm clock for the process that has not yet expired and if the second's value is 0, the previous alarm clock is cancelled.
 The number of seconds left for that previous alarm clock is still returned as the value of the function.